howest-mct/2023-2024-projectone-ctai-TobiasPottier/Docs/Feedforward.md

 - Feedback: Works well, is good.
 On shedule.
 Will be nice to also see some maker part for next week.

+## MVP03 (04/06/2024)  Teachers: Frederik, Geert,

+- Feedback: Works good, toggl ok, md ok, instructables ok (not finished yet), change poster to be more clear about what your project does.

 # Feedforward Conversations

 ## Conversation 1 (Date: 24/05/2024)